With that in mind, we suggest that you should resort to free textbooks online options and get your hands on everything you can find. Sounds good?

 |Course example:||Art History|

-Saylor Academy is technically not just a textbook resource.
+Saylor Academy is technically not just an online textbook resource.
 The website provides free online courses.
 There are two options for students: they can take a Saylor Direct College Credit or get free Certificates of Completion if they don’t need credits.
 The list of the universities that accept credit transfers can be found on this website page: Saylor Direct credit courses.

 The courses are self-paced; there is no need to finish the assignments by a certain time.
 Also, the materials are available online, mostly in the Resources section.
 The Academy also offers the Bookshelf page with numerous learning materials, which are now available as HTML versions (each book is based on its own repository at Saylor Academy’s GitHub account) and is also accessible as a PDF file (see in the archived section).